decaporg/decap-cms/website/content/docs/nextjs.md

 touch config.yml
 ```

-Paste HTML for Netlify into your ``index.html`` file (check out the Quick Start guide for more information)
+Paste HTML for Netlify CMS into your ``static/admin/index.html`` file (check out the [Add Netlify To Your Site](http://localhost:8000/docs/add-to-your-site/) section for more information)

 ```html
 <!doctype html>